sanjaymudiaya/DISK-SPACE-CHECK/README.md

-project : a program to enhance your data storage
+project : a program to know your stoarage